dwolfhub/zxcvbn-php/README.md

 ```

 After running `php composer.phar update` on the command line, include the
-autoloader in your PHP scripts so that the ZxcvbnPhp class is available.
+autoloader in your PHP scripts so that the Zxcvbn class is available.

 ```php
 require_once 'vendor/autoload.php';